Lufedi/dimtec-weather-package/README.md

 # Installing

-You only have to donwload the package using npm, please chack for package updates.
+You only have to install the package using npm.
 ```
 //Install and save in local project
 npm install --save dimtec-weather